 City Planning staff is working on an update to the City’s Comprehensive Plan (visionHagerstown 2035), which was last adopted in 2008.
 The Comprehensive Plan is a roadmap for how the city should plan for growth over the next 20 years and establishes a vision of what the community is to be in the future.
 As its name implies, the Plan covers many topics including Land Use, Transportation, Housing, Community Facilities, Water Resources, Economic Development, and Environmental Resources.

 VisionHagerstown 2035 identifies issues and opportunities for each of these topics and then identifies policies and recommendations as to how to address them.
 Issues and opportunities are gathered through Staff analyses as well as input from City boards and commissions, County Planning Commission and staff, businesses, community groups, and citizens.
 Much of the Comprehensive Plan will also incorporate previous City plans already vetted through the community, including the 2012 Sustainable Community Plan and The Community’s City Center Plan.
 We also plan to incorporate, as appropriate, recommendations and conclusions from plans such as the Hagerstown-Eastern Panhandle Metropolitan Planning Organization (HEPMPO)’s 2040 Long-Range Transportation Plan, the City’s 2008-2010 Comprehensive Rezonings, and the 2012 County Urban Growth Area Rezonings.

 Maryland State Law requires counties and municipalities to have a comprehensive plan, and that they should also be reviewed every 10 years.
-Planning Staff hopes to have the Plan adopted before the end of 2017.
+Planning Staff hopes to have the Plan adopted by Spring/Summer 2018.